Alexis Jones

 Alexis Whitney Jones (born July 6, 1983) is an American activist and motivational speaker best known for competing on the reality competition show Survivor.

 Early life and education

 Jones was born in Austin, Texas, and grew up there with her mother, father and four older brothers.
 Her parents divorced when she was young.
 She attended Westlake High School just outside of Austin, and after graduation, she enrolled at the University of Southern California (USC), where she earned a Bachelor of Arts in International Relations as well as a Master of Communication Management degree, the latter of which was completed in only one year.
 While at USC, she was a member of the Kappa Kappa Gamma sorority (ΚΚΓ).
 In addition, she performed in The Vagina Monologues and also worked at Fox Sports while attending college.
-She had also interned at ESPN during her time at USC.

 Career

 While still an undergraduate, Jones came up with the idea for a non-profit organization called I Am That Girl, whose main purpose would be to fight media-perpetuated notions of perfectionism that many young girls and women face.
 Upon finishing graduate school, she officially started I Am That Girl (IATG), using television appearances to promote it.
 As of 2017, IATG has over 175 chapters around the world.

 In 2013, Jones organized the first TEDx Austin Women conference.
 Since then, she has also founded an organization called ProtectHer, which started as a result of a series of speaking gigs in the locker rooms of various collegiate men's athletic programs.
 In 2017, she introduced to college campuses a film and curriculum series through ProtectHer, in an effort to educate young student-athletes about sexual assault, and to encourage treating women with respect.